-- Pick a data collection tool (survey, interview, focus group) - Complete part A in Your Evaluation Plan for surveys and part B for interviews or focus groups - For interviews/focus groups: - Brainstorm what you would want to learn from your participants remember to think about what this group of people can tell you.
+- Pick a data collection tool (survey, interview, focus group) - Complete Your Evaluation Plan #6 - Brainstorm what you would want to learn from your participants remember to think about what this group of people can tell you.
 What knowledge do they possess that you could learn the most from? - From that brainstorm, pick a few areas to focus on and create no more than 5 questions that you could ask participants. - Align those questions with a timeframe and with a possible activity (if doing a focus group).